osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/attend/accommodation.md

-# Accomodation
+# Accommodation

-Auckland has a wide variety of accomodation options, from shared houses and apartments to hotels and motels.
+Auckland has a wide variety of Accommodation options, from shared houses and apartments to hotels and motels.

 ## Quest Valued Customer Rate